 - the minimum quarterly distribution;

-- the target distribution levels;
+- the target distribution levels; and

-- the unrecovered initial common unit price;
+- the unrecovered initial common unit price.

-- the number of common units issuable during the subordination period without a unitholder vote; and

 For example, in the event of a two-for-one split of the common units (assuming no prior adjustments), the minimum quarterly distribution, each of the target distribution levels and the unrecovered capital of the common units would each be reduced to 50% of its initial level.